backuppc/backuppc/README.md

 BackupPC is written in Perl and extracts backup data via SMB (using Samba), rsync, or tar over ssh/rsh/nfs.
-It is robust, reliable, well documented and freely available as Open Source on SourceForge.
+It is robust, reliable, well documented and freely available as Open Source on [GitHub](https://github.com/backuppc/backuppc/).